zeph-yr/JDFixer/README.md

 **Reaction Time Preferences:**
 This works exactly the same as JD Preferences.
 The five examples above apply, except in Reaction Time.
 Reaction Time is a function of the map's original NJS and Jump Distance.
 This means that RT Preferences automatically sets the map's JD to give your preferred RT for its given NJS.

+## Understanding Snapping to Beat Fractions
+The snap display consists of 4 numbers (A, B) X Y **A:** This is how many fractions of a beat relative to the map's default offset, that the map will run at, given the current JD or RT slider value
+**B:** This is equivalent absolute offset that the will map run at.
+**X:** This is the equivalent JD that the map will snap to and run at **Y:** This is the equivalent RT that the map will snap to and run at.

 ## Understanding Song Speed Options
 By base game behavior, maps played at different song speeds (for example when playing with Modifiers or at 200% on Practice Mode) maintain their JD.
 This is so that logically a higher song speed setting will make the map "play faster" by lowering the player's reaction time.